-This chapter contains provisions for the exemption from the customs taxes "duties" (Articles 98 to 106).
+This Section contains provisions for the exemption from the customs taxes "duties" (Articles 98 to 106).
 Exemption covers the following commodities and items:

-1. The commodities exempted in the Unified Customs Tariff of the GCC Member States.

-- 2. The commodities imported for the diplomatic and consular bodies and the international organizations, the heads and members of the diplomatic and consular missions approved by the country according to the international agreements, laws and practices in force subject to the reciprocity principle and subject to the provisions of Article (100) concerning the conditions and procedures relating to the goods exempted under Article (99) of this Law. - 3.
-Imports by all sectors of the Armed Forces and the Internal Security Forces such as ammunition, arms, etc. - 4.
+- 1. The commodities exempted in the Common Customs tariff of the GCC States. - 2.
+The commodities imported for the diplomatic and consular bodies and the international organizations, the heads and members of the diplomatic and consular missions approved by the country according to the international agreements, laws and practices in force subject to the reciprocity principle and subject to the provisions of Article (100) concerning the conditions and procedures relating to the goods exempted under Article (99) of this Law. - 3.
+Imports by all sectors of the Armed Forces and the Internal Security Forces such as ammunition, arms,...etc. - 4.
 The personal effects and used household appliances belonging to the citizens residing abroad or those brought with the foreigners (expatriates) upon their first arrival for residence in the country according to the conditions prescribed by the director general. - 5.
 Personal effects and gifts brought by passengers according to the conditions of the Rules of Implementation. - 6.
-Imports of the philanthropic societies (Charities) according to the conditions set forth in the Rules of Implementation of this Law.

-7. The cases provided for in Article (105) exempted from the customs taxes "duties" such as the returned goods of national origin that were exported to outside of the country as well as the foreign goods returned to the country which are proved to have been previously re- exported to outside of the country and the goods temporarily exported for completion of processing or repair.
+Imports of the philanthropic societies (Charities) according to the conditions set forth in the Rules of Implementation of this Law. - 7.
+The cases provided for in Article (105) exempted from the customs taxes "duties" such as the returned goods of national origin that were exported to outside the country as well as the foreign goods returned to the country which are proved to have been previously reexported to outside of the country and the goods temporarily exported for completion of processing or repair.

+Section IX

-Chapter IX Service Charges
+Service Charges

-Article (107) provides that the goods placed in the yards and warehouses belonging to he customs office shall be subject to the storage, handling and insurance charges and the fees of the other services required for the storage and inspection of the goods according to the specified rates.
-However, In no case shall the storage charge exceed half the estimated value of the goods, in the event such warehouses are managed by other entities, these fees shall be collected according to the provisions and rates prescribed in this respect.
+Article (107) provides that the goods placed in the yards and warehouses belonging to the customs office shall be subject to the storage, handling and insurance charges and the fees of the other services required for the storage and inspection of the goods according to the specified rates.

+However, in no case shall the storage charge exceed half the estimated value of the goods; in the event such warehouses are managed by other entities, these fees shall be collected according to the provisions and rates prescribed in this respect.
 This Article permits the collection of charges for the sealing and analysis (testing) of the goods and all the other rendered services and that the services mentioned in this Article and the conditions of collection shall be prescribed by a resolution to be issued by the minister or the competent authority.

+Section X

-Chapter X Customs Brokers
+Customs Brokers

-This chapter defines the customs broker and his capacity (Article 108) and Article (109) entitles the natural and legal nationals of the GCC Member States the right to engage in this activity after obtaining the necessary licence from the Administration.
+This section defines the customs broker and his capacity Article 108.
+Article 109 entitles the natural and legal nationals of the GCC States the right to exercise this profession (activity) after obtaining the necessary licence from the Administration.

-Chapter XI
+Section XI

-The rights and duties of the Customs officers of the Administration
+The Rights and Duties of the Customs Officers of the Administration

-This chapter outlines two important aspects of the nature of the job of the customs officers; the security aspect which is to prevent the entry of the smuggled goods and contraband into the country via the customs ports and the economic aspect being to collect the customs taxes "duties".
-The section regulates the rights and duties of the officers of the Administration and the incentives given to them and this Law entitles them the power of judicial arrest.
-The section does also permit the customs officers to carry guns provided that such officers shall be nominated by a resolution of the minister or the competent authority and it requires the civil and military authorities and the Internal Security Forces to help them carry out the duties assigned to them when so requested.
+This section outlines two important aspects of the nature of the job of the customs officers; the security aspect which is to prevent the entry of the smuggled goods and contraband into the country via the customs ports and the economic aspect being to collect the customs taxes "duties".
+The section regulates the rights and duties of the officers of the Administration and the incentives given to them and entitles them the power of judicial arrest.
+The section does also permit the customs officers to carry guns provided that such officers shall be nominated by a resolution of the minister or the competent authority, and requires the civil and military authorities and the Internal Security Forces to help them carry out the duties assigned to them when so requested.